Awesome

 Getting Started

-- The wiki provides an overview of the the features available in Min, and a list of available keyboard shortcuts.
+- The wiki provides an overview of the the features available in Min, a list of available keyboard shortcuts, and answers to some frequently asked questions.

 - Min supports installing userscripts to extend its functionality.
 See the userscript documentation for instructions on writing userscripts, as well as a collection of scripts written by the community.